kennel209/owasp-testing-guide-v4-gitbook/en/introduction/README.md

 Many organizations have started to use static source code scanners.
 While they undoubtedly have a place in a comprehensive testing program, it is necessary to highlight some fundamental issues about why this approach is not effective when used alone.
 Static source code analysis alone cannot identify issues due to flaws in the design, since it cannot understand the context in which the code is constructed.
 Source code analysis tools are useful in determining security issues due to coding errors, however significant manual effort is required to validate the findings.
 <br>

-### Deriving Security Test Requirements ##
+### Deriving Security Test Requirements
 To have a successful testing program, one must know what the testing objectives are.
 These objectives are specified by the security requirements.
 This section discusses in detail how to document requirements for security testing by deriving them from applicable standards and regulations, and from positive and negative application requirements.
 It also discusses how security requirements effectively drive security testing during the SDLC and how security test data can be used to effectively manage software security risks.

 #### Testing Objectives
 One of the objectives of security testing is to validate that security controls operate as expected.
 This is documented via *security requirements* that describe the functionality of the security control.
 At a high level, this means proving confidentiality, integrity, and availability of the data as well as the service.
 The other objective is to validate that security controls are implemented with few or no vulnerabilities.
-These are common vulnerabilities, such as the [[OWASP Top Ten]], as well as vulnerabilities that have been previously identified with security assessments during the SDLC, such as threat modelling, source code analysis, and penetration test.
+These are common vulnerabilities, such as the [OWASP Top Ten](https://www.owasp.org/index.php/OWASP_Top_Ten), as well as vulnerabilities that have been previously identified with security assessments during the SDLC, such as threat modelling, source code analysis, and penetration test.

 #### Security Requirements Documentation
 The first step in the documentation of security requirements is to understand the *business requirements*.
 A business requirement document can provide initial high-level information on the expected functionality of the application.
 For example, the main purpose of an application may be to provide financial services to customers or to allow goods to be purchased from an on-line catalog.
 A security section of the business requirements should highlight the need to protect the customer data as well as to comply with applicable security documentation such as regulations, standards, and policies.